Steven D. Garner, DVM, DABVP Diplomate

 When a symptom becomes visible to you, your iguana has probably been sick for a long time and hiding its illness from you.
 Contact your veterinarian.
 Many diseases can be completely reversed if caught in time and if a proper course of action is taken.

-External Parasites: Mites are blood sucking parasites and are common causes of skin irritation, black spots on skin, ulceration and in severe cases anemia in infected iguanas.
+Mites are blood sucking parasites and are common causes of skin irritation, black spots on skin, ulceration and, in severe cases, anemia in infected iguanas.
 These mites can be black or red.
 Your iguana’s enclosure should be thoroughly cleaned and disinfected.
 You may use a bleach solution (one part bleach to ten parts water) for disinfection.
 You must rinse those areas thoroughly after cleaning.
 All branches, rocks, substrates, bowls and dishes must be soaked well in dilute bleach solution.
 Soaking your iguana in clean warm water will drown many of the mites.
 These mites feed on blood and heavy infestations can lead to fatal blood loss.
 In addition, these mites can spread bacterial infections.
 Please refer to Reptile Skin Mites, by Steven D. Garner, DVM, DABVP Diplomate, for more detailed information.

 The most common nutritional disease among iguanas in captivity is metabolic bone disease (MBD) or fibrous osteodystrophy.
 When an iguana has MBD, it does not have enough calcium in the blood.
 This is most often due to a calcium poor diet.
-Other causes include Vitamin D3 deficiency, overload of phosphorous, and kidney disease.
+Other causes include Vitamin D3 deficiency, overload of phosphorous and kidney disease.
 When the iguana’s blood cannot get enough calcium from the food it eats, it starts to take calcium from the bones.
 This results in the bones becoming fragile and soft.
-Signs of MBD include broken bones especially the long bones of the legs, a “crooked” back, lack of use of toes, twitching of muscles (tetany), generalized weakness, and failure to raise its body up off the ground when walking.
-In advanced cases, the legs and jaws develop a firm swelling giving them a “muscle-bound” appearance.
+Signs of MBD include broken bones, especially the long bones of the legs, a “crooked” back, lack of use of toes, twitching of muscles (tetany), generalized weakness and failure to raise its body up off the ground when walking.
+In advanced cases, the legs and jaws develop a firm swelling, giving them a “muscle-bound” appearance.
 This is due to the body’s attempt to strengthen the weak bones by surrounding them with fibrous tissue.
-The lower jaw may become soft and begin to contract backwards resulting in failure of the mouth to close completely.
+The lower jaw may become soft and begin to contract backwards, resulting in failure of the mouth to close completely.
 Very gentle squeezing of the jaw will cause the jaw to flex inward indicating severe calcium deficiency.
 Deformity of the jaw often results in exposure of the gingival tissue (gums) producing a dry, reddish-brown, scab-like material.
 The exposed tissue should be kept moist with petrolatum jelly and the discharge periodically removed.
 MBD is a reversible disease, especially when caught early and treated aggressively.
 If allowed to go untreated, symptoms progress to severe muscle weakness, muscle tremors, comma and eventually, death.
 Please refer to Metabolic Bone Disease, by Steven D. Garner, DVM, DABVP Diplomate, for more detailed information.

-Breathing Difficulty/Oral Discharge: Increased respiratory rate and/or open mouth breathing may be a sign of over heating in otherwise healthy iguanas, especially those left unattended in the sun or a hot car.
-Other causes include blocked nostrils, pneumonia and foreign body blockage of the larynx.
+Increased respiratory rate and/or open mouth breathing may be a sign of over heating in otherwise healthy iguanas, especially those left unattended in the sun or a hot car.
+Other causes include, blocked nostrils, pneumonia and foreign body blockage of the larynx.
 Iguanas excrete excess salts from glands located in the nostrils.
 This results in a clear discharge that dries to a fine white powder, which may be seen around the nares or on the sides of the cage.
-Infections of the sinus results in material from clear with bubbles to thick and mucoid.
+Infections of the sinus results in material, from clear with bubbles to thick and mucoid.
 Foamy or thick discharge from the mouth is a sign of more severe disease and debilitation.

-Salmonella: Salmonella is a bacteria that is present in the gut of about 90% of reptiles and may cause no clinical evidence of disease in the iguana, however, in people especially in the young and the elderly, it can be extremely dangerous, even deadly.
+Salmonella is a bacteria that is present in the gut of about 90% of reptiles and may cause no clinical evidence of disease in the iguana; however, in people, especially in the young and the elderly, it can be extremely dangerous, even deadly.
 It is important that you practice good hygiene when there are reptiles present in your household.
 After handling your iguana or items from your iguana’s cage, you should always wash your hands in a good antibacterial soap.
 Do not soak the iguana or wash cage/cage accessories in the tub or sink, do not place the iguana near your face or mouth and avoid handling the iguana if you have open sores on your hands.
-Young people; people on immunosupressive drugs; persons with AIDS, cancer, or diabetes; and the elderly are particularly prone to becoming sick from the bacteria, and it can be fatal.
-Testing of the iguana for Salmonella is possible but often gives unreliable results and is expensive.
+Young people, people on immunosupressive drugs, persons with AIDS, cancer or diabetes, and the elderly, are particularly prone to becoming sick from the bacteria and it can be fatal.
+Testing of the iguana for Salmonella is possible, but often gives unreliable results and is expensive.
 It is better to assume the infection is present and handle the iguana accordingly.
 Please refer to Salmonella, by Steven D. Garner, DVM, DABVP Diplomate, for more detailed information.